HQSquantumsimulations/qoqo_examples/documentation/src/circuits/noise.md

 with \\( L_0 = \sigma^{+} \\), \\( L_1 = \sigma^{-} \\) and \\( L_3 = \sigma_{z} \\).

-Applying the Pragma with a given `gate_time` corresponds to applying the full time-evolution under the Lindblad equation for `gate_time` time.
+Applying a pragma noise operation with a given `gate_time` corresponds to applying the full time-evolution under the Lindblad equation.

 ### PragmaOverrotation